ric-amorim/complex_library/README.md

       > $ gcc -Wall use_complex.c -o use_complex -L. -lcomplex -lm

-  Depending on the operating system you are using, you may have to run the command (For the library to be found):
+  Depending on the operating system you are using, you may have to run this command for the library to be found:

       > $ export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH